Control variates from Eulerian and Lagrangian perturbation theory: Application to the bispectrum: Perturbative control variates and N-body simulations

 This density field has the same analytic structure as the second-order ZA density field in \cref{eqn:za2}, with different coefficients for the growth and tidal contributions.
 We then measure the bispectrum of the full second-order density field

-The bispectrum of the density field in \cref{eqn:d1+d2} is not an ideal control variate -- it contains a one-loop contribution from $B^{222} = \langle \delta^{(2)}_1\delta^{(2)}_2\delta^{(2)}_3\rangle$ -- which is difficult to evaluate analytically.
-To isolate diagrams order-by-order, we multiply the second-order density field by a counting parameter $\epsilon$, $\delta^{(2)} \to \epsilon \delta^{(2)}$.
-A linear combination of bispectra from the Gaussian field and from this new field can be used to extract the tree-level, $\mathcal{O}(\epsilon)$, piece.
-The precise procedure, including its extensions to higher order diagrams, is detailed in Appendix~\ref{app:treebk}.
-The tree-level bispectrum, as measured in simulations, must also be computed to high accuracy in order to ensure the mean is unbiased.
+The bispectrum of the density field in \cref{eqn:d1+d2} is not an ideal control variate -- it contains a one-loop contribution from $B^{222} = \langle \delta^{(2)}_1\delta^{(2)}_2\delta^{(2)}_3\rangle$ -- which is difficult to evaluate analytically. {A detailed discussion for how we circumvent this loop diagram (and higher-order) contributions is detailed in Appendix~\ref{app:treebk}.
+In essence, we multiply the second-order density field by a counting parameter $\epsilon$, $\delta^{(2)} \to \epsilon \delta^{(2)}$.
+We then have that $B^{211} \sim \mathcal{O}(\epsilon)$, while $B^{222} \sim \mathcal{O}(\epsilon^3)$.
+A linear combination of bispectra from the Gaussian field and from this $\epsilon$-rescaled field is be used to extract the tree-level, $\mathcal{O}(\epsilon)$, piece at high numerical precision.} The tree-level bispectrum, as measured in simulations, must also be computed to high accuracy in order to ensure the mean is unbiased.
 The leading theoretical uncertainty that has to be managed in order to achieve agreement between the tree level bispectrum measured on the lattice, and its analytic prediction, is to correct for the effect of the bin size that contributes to triangle estimation.
 In principle, for a given bin, the bispectrum measured in that bin is given by

 and $N_{123}$ is the number of triangles that contribute to a bin, which grows rapidly with wavenumber~(c.f. \cref{eqn:ntri}).
 In the Eulerian binning scheme, the equilateral bin with central value at $k_{\rm equi} \approx 0.151\ihmpc$ and width $\Delta k = 2k_f \approx 0.0123 \ihmpc$ contains $N_{123} \approx 8.6 \times 10^6$ triangles.
 While for the tree level spectrum the discrete triangle average can be evaluated, alternatives have been proposed such as approximating the sum as a continuous integral and applying `discreteness weights'~\citep{Ivanov_2022}, or evaluating the bispectrum at an `effective triangle'~\citep{Sefusatti10}